GerHobbelt/tesseract/README.md

 ## Dependencies

-Tesseract uses [Leptonica library](https://github.com/DanBloomberg/leptonica) for opening input images (e.g. not documents like pdf).
+Tesseract uses [Leptonica library](https://github.com/DanBloomberg/leptonica) for opening input images (hence not documents like pdf).
 It is suggested to use leptonica with built-in support for [zlib](https://zlib.net), [png](https://sourceforge.net/projects/libpng) and [tiff](http://www.simplesystems.org/libtiff) (for multipage tiff).